DarkWav/SAC/README.md

 # SAC (ShadowAntiCheat)

-## After a long time of Inactitity, ill start working on this again. i have been very busy in the last month.
+## After a long time of inactivity, ill start working on this again. i have been very busy in the last month.

 ## An AntiCheat plugin for PocketMine-MP and Forks.<br>Compatible with MCPE 0.16.X.